 The DDSL will ensure processes are in place to record all disclosures, issues, incidents and concerns, are recorded in a central, confidential and GDPR compliant central location.

-On receipt of a Safeguarding record, the DDSL will review the matter and determine the course of action to be taken.
+On receipt of a Safeguarding record, the DDSL will respond within 24 hours (excluding weekends), review the matter and determine the course of action to be taken.
 Actions can include, pastoral intervention, further investigation, no further action (monitoring) and serious external referral.

 In all instances, the DDSL will ensure that all decisions will prioritise the need to safeguard the individual from harm.
 In serious situations, this may involve the referral to a third-party body, against the wishes of the disclosing individual.